 To get a PIN number for the first time, you must visit any DC Public Library.
 If you have forgotten your PIN, you may retrieve it online, if you gave us your email address when you signed up for your library card.
 If you have not registered your e-mail address, you must visit a library in person to reset your pin.
 You may register your email address at the same time.
 Please bring a photo ID so we can verify your identity.
 PIN numbers cannot be provided over the phone.
 This security measure protects your account.

 You must know your current PIN number.
 Go to the library catalog.
 Log in to your account.

-Click on Your Account and follow the instructions to change your PIN.
+Click on "My Account," "Personal Information" and "Change Pin."
+Follow the instructions to change your PIN.

 How do I reserve a meeting room?

 You can call to reserve a room, or you can use our meeting room scheduling software to create, view, schedule or edit a reservation.
 You can find out the room capacity and see other information about the room you’d like to reserve.
 Visit the meeting rooms page for more information.

 No Public Parking at Martin Luther King Jr. Memorial Library

 Because of reductions in the FY2010 budget which began Oct.
 1, the library eliminated public parking at Martin Luther King Jr. Memorial Library.

 There is metered parking on streets near the library, or library users can park in any nearby paid parking lot.
 The closest lots to the library are 8th Street between G and H streets (PEPCO building), and H Street between 9th and 10th streets.
 Users can also access the library via public transportation.
 Martin Luther King Jr. Memorial Library is accessible via Metro green, red, blue, orange and yellow lines via the Gallery Place/Chinatown and Metro Center stops and several bus routes.

 Where will library users who require handicapped accessible spaces park?